Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Departing from the hotel, you’ll ride into the Roero forested region on an undulating route with little car traffic, arriving in Pollenzo before lunch.
-In Pollenzo, we offer an 8-km (5-mile) shuttle to avoid traffic and the long uphill into La Morra, your lunch stop.
-The afternoon ride is mostly downhill and flat, with only one rolling hill, on paved country roads.
-On the final stretch you will cycle through a village with some car traffic.
+Departing from the hotel, you’ll ride into the forested Roero region along an undulating route with minimal car traffic, arriving in Pollenzo before lunch.
+From Pollenzo, we offer an 8-km (5-mile) shuttle to help you avoid traffic and a long uphill climb into La Morra, your lunch stop.
+The afternoon ride is mostly downhill and flat, with just one rolling hill, following paved country roads.
+Toward the end of the route, you’ll pass through a village with some car traffic.

 Included Meals: Breakfast, Dinner

-Later today at the hotel, follow our expert guide through the underground historic wine cellars of Tenuta di Fontanafredda, among the 100 finest cellars in the world.
-The King of Italy Vittorio Emanuele II bought the estate in 1858 and 12 years later decided to cut most of the forest to plant the first vineyards.
-His son, the Prince Emanuele Alberto, later transformed the estate into a formidable wine business by partnering with the Marques Falletti and Count Cavour to create the now-famous Barolo wine.
+Later today, join an expert guide for a tour of the historic underground wine cellars of Tenuta di Fontanafredda—ranked among the 100 finest wine cellars in the world.
+The estate was purchased by King Vittorio Emanuele II in 1858, and twelve years later, he cleared much of the surrounding forest to plant the first vineyards.
+His son, Prince Emanuele Alberto, later transformed the property into a thriving wine business through partnerships with the Marquis of Falletti and Count Cavour, contributing to the creation of the now-celebrated Barolo wine.

-This evening shuttle to Alba, the capital of white truffles, for a stroll or maybe some shopping before dining on your own.
-You must try the delicious ravioli del plin or tajarin pasta!
+This evening, shuttle to the nearby town of Alba—the white truffle capital of Italy—for a stroll or a bit of shopping before enjoying dinner on your own.
+Be sure to try the region’s signature pasta dishes, such as ravioli del plin or tajarin.

 Today's Ride Choices